10:32 11 August 2016

 4. The club is a very open one and actively encourages comments, constructive criticism and feedback from supporters.

-5. At each AGM time is allowed for shareholders to question the Board of Directors.
+5. At each information meeting for shareholders time is allowed for shareholders to question the Board of Directors.

 6. There is a regular feature in the matchday programme from the Board, which covers major issues of policy.